Starts: 28th January 2021

 Although there were four seasons in one day, the forecasted heavy rain didn't arrive.
 Variable conditions saw players deal with sun, wind, rain and even a bit of hail.
 That allowed Viktor Hovland to shoot a sparkling 65 around the harder South Course and jump to the top of the leaderboard.
 Hovland will aim to add to his two previous PGA Tour wins this weekend, but history will be against him as only two winners have converted from the halfway point in the past 20 years.

 It's a leaderboard that is full of quality.
 Four of the leading seven are in the top 20 in the world with two others in the top 30.
 Unsurprisingly, we have five players at single figure odds with the bookmakers and past champion Jon Rahm is the 10/3 favourite.

-Rahmbo has a great record here with three top fives from four starts.
+Rahmbo has a great record here with three top five finishes from four starts.
 It's hard to think he won't be around the top of the leaderboard come Sunday evening.
-However, this is an event where strange things can happen and we wouldn't be quick to back him at short odds just yet.
+However, this is an event where strange things can happen, and we wouldn't be quick to back him at short odds just yet.

 Last year's winner, Marc Leishman, was six back at this point.
 In 2018, Jason Day was fours behind with 36 holes left.
 The year before that, Rahm won from five back after two rounds.
 In summary, it's an event where players can, and often do, come from behind to win.

 Sunshine and a gentle breeze (max 9mph) will return to Torrey Pines for the third round.
 The course will play a little softer after some rain and make a long course even longer.